star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 To enable a hold print feature

-This feature is available with TSP650IISK and IFBD-HI01X (Ver 1.9.0 or later).
+This feature is available with TSP650IISK and IFBD-HI01X (Ver 1.9.0 or later).<br>
-TSP650IISK has hold print feature which can be detected if remains a printed receipt at paper exit.
+TSP650IISK has hold print feature which can be detected if remains a printed receipt at paper exit.<br>
-The below options can be specified whehter informs hold print status / enable hold print firmware control (These settings are actually affects after sending current job (from next time print job)).
+The below options can be specified whether informs hold print status / enable hold print firmware control (These settings are actually affects after sending current job (from next time print job)).

 - `presentstatus-default`
     + Follows printer firmware setting about the informing of hold print status.